operating-systems security malware

 Trapdoor (Backdoor)

-A secret entry point into a system that allows someone to bypass normal security and access control mechanisms.
+Secret entry point bypassing normal security and access control mechanisms.

 Attack Methods

-• Distributed Denial of Service (DDoS): A coordinated DoS attack originating from many different sources simultaneously.
+Coordinated DoS attack originating from many sources simultaneously.

-• Keylogger: Software that records keystrokes to steal passwords or sensitive information.
+Software recording keystrokes to steal passwords or sensitive information.

-• Buffer Overflow: Writing data beyond the end of a buffer to overwrite the stack, potentially allowing the execution of malicious exploit code by overwriting the return address.
+Writing beyond buffer boundaries to overwrite the stack, potentially executing malicious exploit code by hijacking the return address.